tri170391/webRTC-test/INSTRUCTIONS.md

 ## Requirements

-* Keep in mind that we'll focus on code efficiency and readability.
+- Keep in mind that we'll focus on code efficiency and readability.
-* You shall provide some code that you consider production ready.
+- You shall provide some code that you consider production ready.

+## How to answer this test

+Do **not** fork this repository on github.
+Instead please follow these steps:
+- clone this repository: `git clone https://github.com/StreamRoot/webRTC-test`
+- create a new empty github repository (please do not use the  “Streamroot” brand name in the repository's name, as it's a registred trademark)
+- remove streamroot's remote on your local git `git remote remove origin`
+- add your repository to your local git `git remote add origin git@github.com:< … >`
+- commit and push as usual on your github repository.

 ## Questions